Stablecoins and leverage trading are the backbone of the crypto industry.

 1. Purpose and Rewards

-Users can deposit fxUSD or USDC into the Stability Pool to earn token rewards and trading fees during normal market conditions.
-This incentivizes participation and strengthens the protocol’s resilience.
+Users can deposit fxUSD or USDC into the Stability Pool to either earn:

 2. Peg Stabilization